To install the

 The following window appears!

-these steps we can optionally add .F2P annotation overlay notes.
-In the figure
+one of these steps we can optionally add .F2P annotation overlay notes.
+In

-above for example Step 1 is selected on the left and on the right four .F2P
+the figure above for example Step 1 is selected on the left and on the right 3 .F2P

 overlays boxes are checked.
 These four overlays will be printed on top of the PC